nodaguti/gulp-electron-mocha/ReadMe.md

 npm install --save-dev gulp-electron-mocha
 ```

-Note that you don't have to install neither electron-mocha nor electron-prebuilt globally (i.e. with `npm i -g`).
+Note that you don't have to install either electron-mocha or electron-prebuilt globally (i.e. with `npm i -g`).
 All dependencies are resolved automatically.